-Saved from near destruction in 1998, the Pier - once a staging point for the steamships to and from South Wales - has been painstakingly restored to its former glory and is once again ‘the most beautiful pier in England’.
+Saved from near destruction in 1998, Clevedon Pier - once a staging point for the steamships to and from South Wales - has been painstakingly restored to its former glory and can live up to Sir John Betjeman's description of it as ‘the most beautiful pier in England’.

-In 2019 Clevedon Pier celebrates it’s 150 Birthday, with lots of special events planned throughout the year
+In 2019 Clevedon Pier will celebrate its 150th Birthday, with lots of special events planned throughout the year.

 Did you know?